KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Only the roles present on the current game will appear to choose during the meeting.
 - Impostor roles, Kid, Big Chungus and Lover can't be choosen.
-- If he choose the wrong one, he'll die instead.
+- If he choose the wrong one, he dies instead.
 - If ignore shield is set to false and shoots the shielded player, the shield indicator will sound but he won't lose a shoot chance.

 -----------------------